leonardporteria/authorization-demo/README.md

 # Authorization Demonstration

 Demonstrating the difference of implementing authorization vs without authorizations.
-This aims to protect a file that will redirect to a specific website
+This aims to protect a file that will redirect to a specific website.

 ### Techstack: